Southern Maori Wrasse

 Interesting Info

-• Estimated lifespan is up to 14 years in the wild.
+• Their lifespan is estimated at 8–10 years in the wild.

 Species Interaction